itsbhav/blogspot/README.md

 No risky data is stored in cookies, or states.
 The react and redux devtools are disabled in production.

+# Email Verification and Password Recovery
+You get golden tick if your account has a verified email.
+If you verify your email, you can recover your account, if you forget your password through mail.

 # LoginLimiter
  Login Limiter is used as middleware to mitigate DoS and DDoS